How to Create a Modern Pop Up Camper Interior: 17 Pink Ideas From Seattle, Washington

 pink patterns and textures

-Combine floral motifs with geometric shapes for visual interest, while incorporating velvet pillows and jute accents for tactile contrast.
+Try pairing floral motifs with geometric shapes for visual interest, then layer in velvet pillows and jute accents for tactile contrast.

 Add natural elements through woven baskets and wooden shelves, then balance the look with neutral backdrops and soft ambient lighting.